Heartland Farm Beginnings®

-The intensive, ten-part workshop series will enable farmers, with at least one year of production experience, to develop a whole farm plan through realistic goal setting, financial management, and assessment of resources, skills, and markets.
-Early career farmers will also recieve the business planning tools necessary to successfully implement their plan.
+The intensive, eight-part workshop series will enable farmers, with at least one year of production experience, to develop a whole farm plan through realistic goal setting, financial management, and assessment of resources, skills, and markets.
+Early career farmers will also receive the business planning tools necessary to successfully implement their plan.

 Through Farm Beginnings®, participants will:

 - Learn critical farm management skills such as creative financing and innovative marketing strategies

 - Craft a tailor-made farm business plan

 - Join a vibrant network of local family farms

 - Receive one-on-one feedback from a farmer engaged in a similar enterprise